aubreyjcook/dev_CFI-sandbox.ajc/404s/404s-overview.md

 ## Purpose

 CFI needs to address 404 errors for various parts of the multi-site.
+This improves site navigation, content validation, and search ranking.
 What follows is a description of the sites experiencing 404s and the steps taken to address them.

-## Sites Experiencing 404s
+## Sites Experiencing Significant 404s

 ### [Quackwatch](https://quackwatch.org/)
 - [Quackwatch Overview](404s/quackwatch/quackwatch-overview.md)